 To save the recovered objects to the New Database, follow the below steps:

-Provide Server/Instance Name and then select a destination path for saving the recovered database objects
+- Provide Server/Instance Name, and then select a destination path for saving the recovered SQL database objects.

 To save the recovered objects to the Live Database, follow the steps below:

-The software will save the database as Live Database.
+6. The software will save the database as a Live Database.
 See the image below:

-Read, what Microsoft MVPs says about the software
+Read what Microsoft MVPs say about the software.

-SQL Server Database Repair software allows saving multiple database tables simultaneously.
-This saves time as well as efforts, and the entire recovery process is accomplished in a seamless manner.
+- Batch Repair Multiple Database Tables at Once: SQL Server Database Recovery software allows saving multiple database tables simultaneously.
+This saves time and effort, and the entire recovery process is accomplished seamlessly.